phaserjs/phaser/README.md

 * InputHandler will set the browser pointer back to default if destroyed while over (fix #602)
 * ArcadePhysics.separate doesn't pass over to seperateX/Y if overlapOnly is true (fix #604)
 * ArcadePhysics.collideSpriteVsSprite checks if both objects have bodies before processing.
+* Debug.spriteBounds will now take the position of the camera into consideration when rendering the bounds (fix #603)

 Updated: